10Duke Enterprise C++ SDK

 }

-To release the licenses (NOTE Renewal has changed the lease ids.)
+To release the licenses (NOTE A renewal has changed the lease IDs.)

 auto releaseResponse = tendukeClient->licensing->releaseLicenses()